 Knowledgeable and caring, and almost all with a life-long personal experience in farming, our staff can help make a lasting difference in the lives of farmers and others with disabilities seeking independence in farming and self-employment.

 Paul Leverenz, Vice President, FARM & Vocational Services

 Known for his deep commitment to farmers and their way of life, Paul joined Easter Seals in 1992 and has headed up our nationally-honored FARM Program since its inception.
 As the Vice President for FARM & Vocational Services, he administers the FARM and Self-Employment Services (SES) programs for Easter Seals Wisconsin and oversees the Outagamie County Disability HelpLine.
 He hires, trains and supervises the Technical and Program Assistants, Rural Rehabilitation and SES Specialists, and HelpLine Coordinator.
 He oversees outreach activities and on-site assessments and business plans for FARM and SES, and serves as liaison to the Wisconsin Division of Vocational Rehabilitation and AgrAbility of Wisconsin.
 Paul, who grew up on a farm in the Green Bay area, offers training, presentations, and mentoring on vocational rehabilitation for farmers to FARM staff, state agencies, and AgrAbility groups nationwide.

-Jeff Kratochwill, Lead Rural Rehabilitation Specialist
+Jeff Kratochwill, ATP, Lead Rural Rehabilitation Specialist

 Email Jeff, 608.279.9436